mi3nts/AirQualityAnalysisWorkflows/graphite/findings.md

 Since this CSV is quite small, ingestion should not take more than a few minutes on a decently fast computer.

 Next, open `localhost` (port 80) on a browser, and set the time frame to include 10/26/2020-10/27/2020, preferably small enough so we can actually see the data points in the visualization.

+## In progress

+Will be writing up how to properly build and launch the container.